Bodmer/TFT_eSPI/README.md

 IO32 wired to IO36

+This is an [example setup file](https://github.com/Bodmer/TFT_eSPI/blob/master/User_Setups/Setup14_ILI9341_Parallel.h) with the correct GPIO for this UNO board.

 ![Example](https://i.imgur.com/pUZn6lF.jpg)

 If the display board is fitted with a resistance based touch screen then this can be used by performing the modifications described here and the fork of the Adafruit library: